danielrosehill/Output-Hub/Project_Speccing/13-sep-24/gptw_spec_130924.md

 ## Project specification:

-System for managing, organising, and editing GPT outputs at scale with features for storing prompt outputs, storing a prompt library, storing custom GPT configurations (for GPT agents), recording additional metadata like quality ratings and prompt engineering techniques used, and creating links between the various components.
+System for managing, organizing, and editing GPT outputs at scale with features for storing prompt outputs, storing a prompt library, storing custom GPT configurations (for GPT agents), recording additional metadata like quality ratings and prompt engineering techniques used, and creating links between the various components.

 ## UI Interfaces